chaos-warzh/MiroThinker-MM/README.md

 ## 🛠️ Using Open-Source Tools

-We also provide the option to use open-source tools as alternatives to proprietary models and tools.
-For detailed setup and configuration instructions, please refer to our documentation: [USE-OS-TOOL.md](assets/USE-OS-TOOL.md).
+We provide the option to use open-source tools as alternatives to commercial tools.
+One way to access these open-source tools is to purchase them from API providers, such as [SiliconFlow](https://www.siliconflow.com/).
+Of course, these tools can also be deployed on local servers.
+For detailed setup and local deployment instructions, please refer to our documentation: [USE-OS-TOOL.md](assets/USE-OS-TOOL.md).

 ## 📈 Benchmark Performance